MGTheTrain/helm-chart-and-kustomization-samples/README.md

 ## Summary

-Helm Chart sample services and configurations required in combination with the [gitops-ftw Github repository](https://github.com/MGTheTrain/gitops-ftw) to showcase GitOps.
+Helm Chart samples required in combination with the [gitops-ftw Github repository](https://github.com/MGTheTrain/gitops-ftw) to showcase GitOps.
 ArgoCD applications or Flux HelmReleases will refer to these custom helm chart samples.
 GitOps will be demonstrated in that the defined state of the Helm charts synchronizes with the Kubernetes cluster via the **Sync Controller** after `feature` branches get merged into the `main` branch

 ## Getting started